nickrobison-usds/mobility-analysis/README.md

 or by calling the `cluster` object directly.

 The code can then be run as normal and when the session exits, it will automatically release the HPC nodes.

+In order to share code and data between the various compute nodes you'll need to make sure information is stored on the high performance `Lustre` filesystem.
+The base path is: `/lustre/or-hydra/cades-birthright/<username>`.

+The easiest way to transfer data to the cluster is via the [Globus](https://globus.org) application, which has an easy web interface for moving data between the cluster and your local machine.